| 20 February, uphill

 bed-and-breakfast-and-dinner on a farm some forty

 kilometers further down the road.
+We figured wed make

 it there in two hours, three hours tops, but it took